 4. Emotional Trading

 The traders who are new to the market watch the market all the time.
-Sometimes they take trades in the thought that the market will move up or down.
+Sometimes they take trades with the thought that the market will move up or down.
 They do not create any strategy or do any technical analysis.

 In Emotional trading, every trader loses his all money in a very short period of time.
 So, learn technical analysis and follow money management and psychology rules to make consistent profit in the market.

-6. Create Own Trading Setup
+6. Create your Own Trading Setup

 Every professional trader creates a trading setup/system using their own knowledge and customizes it from time to time.
 A trading setup tells you where you should enter a trade and when you should book profit or loss in the trade.